Melody-Lisa/Folded-Fairy/readme.md

 ### Frameworks, Libraries, and Programs Used

 * [Bootstrap V5.3](https://getbootstrap.com/) - The framework for the website.
-Code for the navigation bar, carousel and modal were used and modified.
+Code for the navigation bar, reviews, carousel and alert were used and modified.
 Additional CSS styling was also implemented in style.css.

 * [Figma](https://figma.com/) - For wireframes and other graphics in readme.